Pushpit07/Pushpit07/README.md

 <br/>

 * I’m currently working on **MrktDB** which is a website that shows data related to US based HedgeFunds
-* Currently learning Django and React JS
+* Currently learning Django and React
 * Looking to collaborate on Web Development projects
 * Ask me about Bootstrap, HTML, CSS, Python
 * Fun fact : I play sports like Badminton, Football, and Table Tennis.
 I also watch a lot of movies & web series